 Apps compatible with the SwissCovid app are similar apps from other countries (e.g. Germany’s Corona-Warn app).
 The random IDs of those with apps from other countries are currently stored, but an alert via these apps is only possible with apps that are interoperable with the SwissCovid app.
 At present this is the German Corona-Warn-App.

 The SwissCovid app’s check-in function is a decentralised system which does not record personal data and uses neither Bluetooth nor GPS.
 The check-in function will be particularly useful anywhere where people get together and there is no requirement to record contact data – for example at private gatherings, club events or in professional settings (meeting rooms, auditoriums, canteens, etc.).

-As an event organiser you generate a QR code that your guests scan on their arrival.
-After the event attendees confirm in the app that they have left the event.
-This information is stored locally on each person’s mobile phone for 14 days.
-If a person tests positive for coronavirus following the event and enters the Covidcode in the SwissCovid app, an automatic notification is issued to all attendees who checked in to the same event as the infected person – either at the same time, or if they checked in within 30 minutes of the infected person leaving the event
+As an event organiser, you can generate a QR code for your guests to scan when they arrive.
+You can generate the QR code either in the SwissCovid app or online at qr.swisscovid.ch.
+After the event, attendees confirm via the app that they have left the event.
+This information will be stored locally on the user’s smartphone for 14 days.
+If a person tests positive for coronavirus following the event and enters the Covidcode in the SwissCovid app, an automatic notification is issued to all attendees who checked in to the same event as the infected person – either at the same time, or if they checked in within 30 minutes of the infected person leaving the event.